-The Summer School of Liturgical Music at Holy Trinity Seminary was founded in 1992 with the blessing of the Rector of the Seminary, Metropolitan Laurus (+).
+The Synodal School of Liturgical Music was founded in 1992 as the Summer School of Liturgical Music at Holy Trinity Monastery, with the blessing of the Abbot of the Monastery, Metropolitan Laurus (+).
 SSLM was originally established as part of a broader effort by the Synodal Liturgical Music Commission of the Russian Orthodox Church Outside of Russia to raise the quality of church singing within ROCOR parishes across the Russian Diaspora.
 Almost immediately, the School expanded its mandate to welcome students from across all Orthodox jurisdictions, from all corners of the globe, as well as non-Orthodox students who wish to acquaint themselves with the unique tradition of Russian Orthodox liturgical singing.

 The two week summer sessions take place in the spiritually enlightening setting of the Holy Trinity Monastery in Jordanville, NY, where the students have the opportunity to attend services and to interact with the monastic brotherhood, whose support for the School has historically been deeply appreciated.